Chindu Bhagavatham: History

-The art goes that within the ‘Madiga’ community, a sect considered itself ‘Pedda Madiga’ (Big madiga) and another sect that was living on begging, performing yakshaganas, as ‘Chinna Madigas’, (Small madiga).
+The art goes that within the ‘Madiga’ community, a sect considered itself ‘Pedda Madiga’ (Elder Madiga) and another sect that was living on begging, performing Yakshaganas, as ‘Chinna Madigas’, (Lower Madiga).
 These Chindu Bhagavatas were not permitted to perform beyond their own community.
 A lot has changed since then.
 Chindu Yellamma, a respected icon from Nizamabad, was invited to perform with her troupe at Ravindra Bharathi by the erstwhile Dance Academy headed by Nataraja Ramakrishna.
 The academy had also published a small booklet on this art and the Chindu Bhagavatas at that time.

 The word ‘Chindu’ in Telugu means ‘jump’.
 As their presentation is interspersed with leaps and jumps, it gained the name of Chindu Bhagavatam.
 Most of the stories narrated are from ‘Bhagavatam’.
 Gaddam Sammayya, a leader of these troupes, claims that though the Chindu Bhagavatas were seen as a lowly section of society, they trace their origin to Jamba Mahamuni, and believe their clan is the most ancient sect.
 "Hence most of our dramas open with 'Jamba Puranam' with the opening pallavi that goes ‘Ekkuvani Mari Palukabokumura, Ekkuvevvaru Mari Telisi Palukumura’ (don’t speak of being high, speak knowing who is higher)," he says.

 Present

-Contemporary plays based on the Bhagavata were passed down generations orally until writers like Chevirala Bhagayya, Jilla Venkatadasu, Burugupally Venkatanarasayya Panthulu, Yadavadasu wrote some plays on new themes, made the script more sophisticated, adding some verses to meter thus making it a full-fledged theatrical performance.
-"Some of us are educated up to ‘Peddabalasiksha’ and can read the script and memorise it," Sammayya informs.
+Contemporary plays based on the Bhagavata were traditionally passed down orally across generations until playwrights such as Chevirala Bhagayya, Jilla Venkatadasu, Burugupally Venkatanarasayya Panthulu, and Yadavadasu began to document and refine them.
+These writers introduced new themes, enhanced the sophistication of the scripts, and added metrical verses, transforming these performances into full-fledged theatrical productions.
+"Some of us are educated up to ‘Peddabalasiksha’ and can read and memorize the scripts," explains performer Sammayya.